tartarugui/impresstest/Examples-and-demos.md

 semi graphical user interface for creating impress.js presentations.
 Has only basic methods, but still under development.

 [XMLimpress](https://github.com/rggarcia/XMLimpress):
-Generate impress.js presentations with predesigned transitions from a XML file.
+Generates impress.js presentations with predesigned transitions from an XML file.

 ## Other Tools & Plugins